Ealenn/gira/README.md

 ### ⚙️ `config`: Configure Gira profile with accounts and tokens

 The `gira config` command sets up the Gira CLI by allowing you to configure one or more accounts, each with its own credentials.

-You can create multiple profiles to connect to different sources, making it easy to switch between environments or accounts.
+You can create multiple profiles to connect to different sources, such as `Jira` or `GitHub` issues, making it easy to switch between environments or accounts.

+For each profile, you'll specify the source type along with the necessary credentials:

+- For Jira: Provide the Jira host URL and API token.
+- For GitHub: Provide optional GitHub personal access token.

-For each profile, you'll provide the Jira host URL and API token.
-This information is stored in your configuration file and enables Gira to communicate with the specified Jira instance when running commands like `branch` or `issue`.
+This configuration is stored in your local Gira config file and enables the CLI to communicate with the appropriate service when running commands like `branch` or `issue`.

 #### Default Profile

-Running `gira config` with no additional arguments will set up or update your default profile:
+Running `gira config` with no additional arguments will set up or update your **default** profile:

 ```
 ❯ gira config